 Wildlife Rehabilitation Centre & Born Free Sanctuaries and Education Centres

 During your stay at a safari lodge, you’ll have some extra time to relax or partake in a few activities.
 At Shamwari, they have a Wildlife Rehabilitation Centre as well as two Born Free Big Cat Sanctuaries and Education Centres.

-The two Born Free Foundation centres at Shamwari create awareness of the horrific way in which wildlife is exploited in captivity around the world.
-The centres aim to draw attention to the plight of wild big cats, confined in impoverished, captive environments throughout the world.
+The two Born Free Foundation centres create awareness of the horrific way in which wildlife is exploited in captivity around the world.
+The centres aim to draw attention to the plight of wild big cats, confined in disadvantaged, captive environments throughout the world.
 Over the years the Born Free Foundation has been able to rescue several big cats from impoverished situations.
-Born Free focuses on promoting the conservation of species and the protection of habitat whilst maintaining a humane and compassionate approach to the welfare of animals.
+Born Free focuses on promoting the conservation of species and the protection of habitat.
+Thus, maintaining a caring and compassionate approach to the welfare of animals.

 Family Kids on Safari

-Fine Food and Wine
+Fine Food and Wine at Shamwari Safari Lodge

-One thing is for certain at Shamwari, you will not go hungry.
-The Safari lodge prepares an assortment of food offerings throughout your stay that are simply delicious.
+One thing is for certain at Shamwari.
+You will not go hungry.
+The Safari lodge prepares an assortment of food offerings throughout your stay that is simply delicious.
 In the early mornings, coffee, tea and snacks are offered before you head out on safari.

 On safari, more coffee, tea and snacks are brought out on a coffee stop.
 When you return to the lodge, a buffet is awaiting you with a fine selection of pastries, bread, hams and cheeses, salmon treats.
 For those who missed breakfast, yoghurt, muesli and a delectable selection of fruits are also provided.

 You could choose to just have breakfast from this buffet.
 However, guests are encouraged to order breakfast too.
 Various options from a full African breakfast to healthy jars and flapjacks.
 There’s certainly something for everyone.